 Tutorials should show what the package does, by leading the user through the set of use cases that define the goals of the package.
 Jupyter notebooks are particularly powerful for teaching Python packages in this way, and can even be used as system tests.

 Technical notes (and potentially a journal paper) describe the problem that the package is intended to solve, and what algorithms it implements to solve it.

+The user functionality is fully documented in Readthedocs.
+Skilled user have the API, collab notebooks and Lasair examples.
+There are also some videos.

+Developer documentation is limited in its scope.

 Be versioned semantically (using e.g. GitHub releases) to improve communication about the code and reproducibility of its outputs.

+Versioning is used in the API and the API client code.

+The development team do use versioning but are reluctant to use the conventions of semantic versions elsewhere since previous attempts did not offer value and did not improve communication and reproducibility.

 If appropriate, be published in a suitable journal (such as the Astronomical Journal, which encourages method papers with associated software packages), with the recipients who made significant contributions to the development of the code as co-authors, in accordance with the recipients’ publication policy.
 The main developers are responsible for publishing the code, but can optionally delegate the paper writing to a recipient collaborator(s).
 In this case the developers should be credited as early authors on the paper based on the code.

+Lasair was originally described in Smith, Williams, et. al, https://iopscience.iop.org/article/10.3847/2515-5172/ab020f

+but it would benefit from a follow-on.

 Be released publicly no later than the time of its first application in a journal paper, unless the recipients have scientific reasons for postponing and successfully petition the Rubin Operations Director (via their IPC) for an exception.
 (The Rubin Operations Director will take the CEC’s advice on the requested exception, and may delegate their ruling to the Rubin data policy committee or publication board.)

+DONE

 Carry a permissive open source license such as BSD-3-Clause.
 This is to maximize the re-useability of in-kind generated code by the LSST Science Community (and has the added benefit of high visibility for the code’s authors).

+Apache.